Privacy Policy

 3. Disclosure of personal data

-We may pass on and share your personal data to other companies affiliated with Careum Foundation (in particular to all companies that also appear on this website in accordance with the Imprint).
+We may pass on and share your personal data to other companies affiliated with Careum Foundation (in particular to all companies that also appear on this website in accordance with the Legal Notice).
 We may also disclose your personal data to third parties who act for us or on our behalf so that they may further process the data in accordance with the purpose for which the data was originally collected or for other legally permissible purposes, such as providing services, performing contractually owed services or providing technical support.

 4. Rights of data subjects